srobo/team-emails/SR2023/2023-03-15-competition-details..md

 Whilst you're welcome to bring family and friends as guests, please be aware that space in the venue is limited, and we're expecting a large number of teams and competitors already.

 We'll be publishing rules for behaviour in/around the competition venue when you arrive.
 If you have any questions or concerns beforehand, please let us know.

+The competition this year is a public event, and we do not have exclusive access to the venue.

 If you have any issues on the day, we'll be monitoring the `teams@` email address and our Discord server.